 - Objective 2.4: Grow the quality and capacity of student services in line with the growth of the student body and increase health and well-being services for students.

 - Objective 7.11: Ensure that our built structures accommodate staff and students in an inclusive manner.

 Value for Money

 Each project has clearly stated outcomes (outlined in the Appendices) designed to positively impact on students with disabilities and the wider community.
-These projects have been carefully selected and prioritised as they meet the strategic objectives of Trinity College Dublin and the Disability Service and meets the stated needs of the students.
+These projects have been carefully selected and prioritised as they meet the strategic objectives of Trinity College Dublin and the Disability Service and meet the stated needs of the students.
 The delivery of these projects will benefit the students over their full academic careers.
-The benefits from these initiatives will be long term and last well into the future and will benefit students with disabilities for many years to come.
+The benefits from these initiatives will be long-term and last well into the future and will benefit students with disabilities for many years to come.

 In terms of value for money the working definition used here focuses on the four E’s:

-Economy: All projects are designed to minimize cost to FSD and show significant contribution by Trinity to ensure resources are used to the best possible manner to improve services to students with disabilities.
+Economy: All projects are designed to minimize the cost to FSD and show significant contribution by Trinity to ensure resources are used to the best possible manner to improve services to students with disabilities.